 By grouping the features into named classes and identifying the relationship between its potential values it was possible to model the process products in the ACP domain.
 The model has been validated through sessions with CHECKMATE and was used as the base of the tools capabilities model an the ACP activity grammar.
-Full details of the CRUA matrices and the process product model can be found in Appendix B.

-This section describes the verb model developed to model the activities of the ACP process and the capabilities of the agents (human and/or software) in the Air Campaign Planning Tool (ACPT).
+Full details of the CRUA matrices and the process product model can be found in Appendix B. This section describes the verb model developed to model the activities of the ACP process and the capabilities of the agents (human and/or software) in a systems integration architecture to support ACP.